dheeraj-360/CB_Vayuair_DWH/README.md

 Vayu Air is a fast-growing airline whose analytics requests were hitting its live transactional database directly, producing slow, inconsistent reports.
-This project models the raw bronze source tables into a proper `dw` star schema on SQL Server designed and built end-to-end in T-SQL, using SSMS.
+This project models the raw bronze source tables into a proper `vayuair_dw` star schema on SQL Server designed and built end-to-end in T-SQL, using SSMS.

 ## What's in this repo